Negligence, in the Eyes of the Law

 Understanding negligence in the eyes of the law is the first step toward filing a personal injury claim.
 When you understand what negligence is and how it’s proven, you can better assess the facts of your own case.
 The next step is finding the right lawyer for the job.

-Blake and Detchemendy Law Firm is proud to serve the people of Augusta, GA.
+Blake and Associates Law Firm is proud to serve the people of Augusta, GA.
 Contact us to let us know about the case you’re dealing with and we’ll let you know how we can help.